tomcritchlow/tomcritchlow.github.io/_posts/2020-06-26-unbundling-nyc-calendly.md

 ## How Many Clients Come from Random Coffee Meetings

-This is a central piece of Venkatesh's data - so let's take a look at my own:
+This is a central piece of Venkatesh's data - so let's take a look at my own.
+This is almost 6 years of indie consulting - all %s are revenue:

 ![](/images/chart-medium.svg)